- 1 Who is Ravi Dubey?

 the Mumbai city and said that one day I’m going to own the city that was delusion!
 I’m sure there was a second guy standing right next to him.
 The would have turned around and said pagal ho gaya hai tu, dimag kharab ho gaya hai tera, kesi baat kar raha hai tu at some point of time hum subkey life me aesa moment aata hai that kuch kehte hai and that thing is deluge enough for somebody else to turn around.
 And look at us and say, tera dimag kharab ho raha hai, kaisi baat kar raha hai tu.

 Am I right?
 I am right.
 So, it must have happened in all our limited exposures to life.
 I’m not much older than you.
 At least I’d like to believe that.
 But at some point in time all of us.
 And all great people in this world.
-They had a vision which has exclusively been their own.
+They had a vision that has exclusively been their own.
 It’s not shared with anybody.

 My journey exam failures & suicide to success